Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Remove-AzOperationalInsightsWorkspace.md

 ## SYNTAX

 ```
-Remove-AzureRmOperationalInsightsWorkspace [-ResourceGroupName] <String> [-Name] <String> [-Force]
+Remove-AzOperationalInsightsWorkspace [-ResourceGroupName] <String> [-Name] <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmOperationalInsightsWorkspace** cmdlet deletes an existing workspace.
+The **Remove-AzOperationalInsightsWorkspace** cmdlet deletes an existing workspace.
 If this workspace was linked to an existing account via the *CustomerId* parameter at creation time the original account is not deleted in the Operational Insights portal.

 ## EXAMPLES

 ### Example 1: Remove a workspace by name
 ```
-PS C:\>Remove-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosResourceGroup" -Name "MyWorkspace"
+PS C:\>Remove-AzOperationalInsightsWorkspace -ResourceGroupName "ContosResourceGroup" -Name "MyWorkspace"
 ```

 This command removes the workspace named MyWorkspace from the resource group named ContosoResourceGroup.

 ### Example 2: Remove a workspace by using the pipeline and without confirmation
 ```
-PS C:\>Get-AzureRmOperationalInsightsWorkspace -ResourceGroupName "ContosResourceGroup" -Name "MyWorkspace" | Remove-AzureRmOperationalInsightsWorkspace -Force
+PS C:\>Get-AzOperationalInsightsWorkspace -ResourceGroupName "ContosResourceGroup" -Name "MyWorkspace" | Remove-AzOperationalInsightsWorkspace -Force
 ```

-This command uses the Get-AzureRmOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then passes it to the **Remove-AzureRmOperationalInsightsWorkspace** cmdlet by using the pipeline operator to remove it.
+This command uses the Get-AzOperationalInsightsWorkspace cmdlet to get the workspace named MyWorkspace, and then passes it to the **Remove-AzOperationalInsightsWorkspace** cmdlet by using the pipeline operator to remove it.
 Since the *Force* parameter is specified, the command does not prompt you before removing the workspace.

 ## PARAMETERS